springfall2008/batpred/docs/energy-rates.md

 ## Manually over-riding energy rates

-You can also override the energy rates (regardless of whether they are set manually or via the Octopus Energy integration) by using the override feature in apps.yaml.
+You can also override the import or export energy rates (regardless of whether they are set manually or via the Octopus Energy integration) by using the override feature in apps.yaml.

 Rate override is used to set the specific date and time period where your rates are different, e.g. an Octopus Power Up session (zero rate for an hour or two), or the British Gas half-price electricity on Sunday's.